gwu-cs-sysprog/lectures/aggregate.md

 int main()
 {
     union info my_info ;

+    struct calendar today ; // creating an object of type "calendar"

     // look at the output of this sizeof! printf( "size of struct = %lu\t size of union = %lu\n",